timescale/docs.timescale.com-content/creating-hypertables.md

 SELECT create_hypertable('conditions', 'time', 'location', 4);
 ```

->ttt The 'time' column used in the `create_hypertable` function supports
+>:TIP: The 'time' column used in the `create_hypertable` function supports
 timestamp, date, or integer types, so you can use a parameter that is not
 explicitly time-based, as long as it can increment.
 For example, a
 monotonically increasing id would work.